 A beginners' mp3 course in modern Icelandic

-This course was designed by Alaric and recorded by Alaric, Laura Boehm and Alistair Woods at the University of Leeds in January 2011.
-It was funded by a University of Leeds Teaching Fellowship.
+Its first incarnation was recorded by Alaric, Laura Boehm and Alistair Woods at the University of Leeds in January 2011.
 Thanks also to Kate Zalzal and Claire Musikas for helping to pilot the course, and to Paul Sturtevant for lending us the recording equipment.

 Some other suggested resources